Skip to main content

 Find out more here

-Water has leaked into my flat from the flat above and caused damage to my property.
+Water leaked from my neighbour’s flat and damaged my property.
 What can I do?

-Any communal pipes or apparatus serving more than one flat will generally be the responsibility of the landlord or management company.
+Any communal pipes or apparatus serving more than one flat are generally the responsibility of the landlord or management company.
+They may recover the repair costs through the service charge and buildings insurance policy.

 More information you might find useful: